Uncertain T (show car): History

 About a month after completion, Scott had the car repainted metalflake brick orange by Junior's House of Color, before entering "Uncertain T" in the Oakland Roadster Show; in this new color scheme, it toured the U.S., and won a number of trophies.
 Some time later, the engine and chassis details were repainted yellow.

 "Uncertain T" also appeared in Hot Rod in July, August, and September 1966.
 In the September issue, it was listed as for sale, with a price of US$7000; usual for a used custom car was $2000 to $3000.

 In 1966, "Uncertain T" was offered as a Monogram model kit.

 Around 1970, the car, then painted metallic gold, was sold to a California resident.
 Ownership could not be established, and in 2003 was still unknown.

+In 2024, it was announced in various online sources that the car had been rediscovered in Van Nuys California by Beau Boeckmann and would be displayed at the Grand National Roadster Show.